bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Perspective Origin</h4>

-As with setting a transform-origin you can also set a perspective-origin.
-The same values used for the transform-origin property may also be used with the perspective-origin property, and maintain the same relationship to the element.
-The large difference between the two falls where the origin of a transform determines the coordinates used to calculate the change of a transform, while the origin of a perspective identifies the coordinates of the vanishing point of a transform.
+<p>As with setting a transform-origin you can also set a perspective-origin.
+The
+same values used for the transform-origin property may also be used with the perspective-origin property, and maintain the same relationship to the element.
+The large difference between the two falls where the origin of a transform determines the coordinates used to calculate the change of a transform, while the origin of a perspective identifies the coordinates of the vanishing point of a transform.</p>

 <details>
   <summary>HTML</summary>